sunscorched/sunscorched.github.io/_posts/2025-08-24-statistics-notes.md

 A **statistic** is a function $F$ on $X$; since $X$ is a random variable (which is a function), then so is $F$.
 But for example, we can have $F(X_1,...,X_n):\Omega^n \to \mathbb{R}^n \to \mathbb{R}$ where the $X_i$ are all independently and identically distributed and $F(X_1,...,X_n)=(X_1+...+X_n)/n$ is the average.

 A null hypothesis can really be any statement in probability.
-For example, it can be that "$A$ and $B$ are correlated" but we can also have "$A$'s mean is equal to $B$'s mean", "$X$ has probability distribution function being a normal distribution", or "the sequential data we received are picked randomly from an independently and identically distributed (**iid**) sample."
+For example, it can be that " $A$ and $B$ are correlated" but we can also have " $A$'s mean is equal to $B$'s mean", "$X$ has probability distribution function being a normal distribution", or "the sequential data we received are picked randomly from an independently and identically distributed (**iid**) sample."
 The idea is to **assume** that the null hypothesis is true; with the assumption plus a statistic $F$, we're able to built a **null distribution** to study.
 We want to know that under our assumption, what is the probability that we get the real data that's in front of us?
 For example, if we hypothesize that a coin has equal probability flipping heads or tails but in 1000 flips, we have only 10 heads, then our hypothesis seems very likely to be wrong.
 And so we'd want to reject it.
 Here's the general procedure.

 Procedure:
 0. Define a null hypothesis $H_0$ and an alternative hypotheses $H_a$.